ani2fun/system-design-guide/01-foundations/05-networking-essentials.md

   - stale connections to rebooted backends,
   - thundering herd of re‑handshakes when a load balancer restarts and drops millions of keep‑alive connections.

-Rule of thumb: treat “pool exhausted” and “connection reset by peer” as **capacity signals**, not mysteries.
+Rule of thumb: treat “pool exhausted” and “connection reset by peer” as **capacity signals**, not mysteries about correctness.

 ### TLS termination at the edge